 Week 10 - Venture Capital / Entrepreneurship Strategy

-We encourage parents to enroll their students early as we are fully booked quickly.
-Once you click Enroll Now, you will given exact instructions on how to become enrolled in this class.
+We encourage parents to enroll their students early as we get fully booked quickly.
+Once you click Enroll Now, you will be given exact instructions on how to become enrolled in this class.

 Class Times & Locations

 All of our classes are done completely online, fully remote.
 We have class options on both weekdays & weekends.
 Classes can be done in small group (2-5 students) or 1-on-1.
 All depending on availability.

 *There are 10 classes total in the entire course, and each class is typically 3 hours.
 Classes during the school year (Fall/Winter/Spring) are typically 1x/week for 10 weeks.
 Classes during the summer are typically 2x/week for 5 weeks.

 Timeline for our Next Expected Class:

 All of our classes are done online and are backed by our 100% Money-Back Guarantee.
 Classes are possible all days of the week, during all times of the day (morning to evening), and can occur as frequently (1x,2x,3x/week, etc.) as requested, and happen throughout the entire year - depending on availability.
 All you need to do is fill out the form below, and our team will do our best to find a time that works for your schedule.

 For group classes, students must attend at least 80% of the classes in a course.

 For 1-on-1 classes, the request must be made prior to the start of the fifth class.